 Our long-term strategy is also being influenced by climate change issues in the context of our long-term value creation philosophy and our investments in sustainable and efficient companies supplying products and services that contribute to a low-carbon economy and societal well-being.
-We also recognize that the clean energy sector could become a growth area over the long term, particularly in the context of cleaner technologies and renewable energy markets.
 In addition, we currently expect to continue to maintain our short-term strategy, as described above, over the long term.